 What to do if you’re involved in a motorcycle accident in South Florida

 Motorcycle accident injuries are often severe and require immediate medical attention.
 Even if you are able to walk away from the accident, you may still suffer from permanent soft-tissue injuries which will plague you for the rest of your life.
 Your first and primary concern is to get checked out at a medical facility such as a hospital or urgent care.

 Your next concern should be consulting with a motorcycle accident attorney who will begin building your case from day one.
 [Read: Is Your Lawyer Too Slow?]
 After a car versus motorcycle accident, it is common for insurance companies to dispute liability and point the finger at the motorcycle rider.
 For example, drivers who have struck a motorcycle can be reluctant to admit that they didn’t look for motorcycles before changing lanes.
 Instead, they will say that the motorcycle was speeding at the time of the accident.
 [Read: This is what may be slowing down your case].

 The fact patterns are different in each case but drivers’ intention to shift blame to the motorcycle is prevalent.
 It is important that you hire a motorcycle accident lawyer who will not waste time gathering critical evidence at the beginning of your case to help prove that you were not at fault for causing the accident.
 [Read: The 5 Tips to Hiring the Best Personal Injury Attorney for Your Case].

 Matthew handles cases with a sense of urgency.
 At Waring Law, your time as well as your physical and financial recovery matters.
 [Read: Join the Fight Against Delay].
-If you or someone you know has been involved in a motorcycle accident and you would like to consult with a lawyer – not a paralegal or case manager – today, call or text Matthew Waring at (954) 388-0646.
+If you or someone you know has been involved in a motorcycle accident in Deerfield Beach and you would like to consult with an experienced motorcycle accident lawyer – not a paralegal or case manager – today, call or text Matthew Waring at (954) 388-0646.

 About Matthew Waring